KaushalThakkar/ReactDocument/Introduction/What-is-react.md

 ReactDOM.render(<Person name="Kaushal" age="Your Age: 25"/>, document.querySelector("#p1"));
 ReactDOM.render(<Person name="Jack" age="Your Age: 28"/>, document.querySelector("#p2"));
 ```
-- **Here using 2 "Div" tags on html page. so, how to create in singal "Div" tag.
+- **Here using 2 render method. so, how to create in singal method.
 Lets, see...**

  >**HTML**
 ```html